1. Talking about feeling hopeless or having no reason to live

 Giving stuff away that means something to them is a sign because it means that they won’t need it anymore and are planing not to be around much longer.

 These were 15 warning signs for someone who is suicidal.
 Please seek professional help or go to the nearest emergency room if you are feeling suicidal.
-It can and will get better, I promise you.
+It can and will get better.
 In 10 years you’ll look back and be glad that you were there to see yourself get better.

 Suicide Hotline: 1-800-273-8255